dmuth/dns-tool/README.md

 ```

+### Installing the package locally

+If you want to test out the Pip installation, the package can be installed
+locally with this command:

+`sudo pip install -e .`

 ## Credits

 - Icon made by <a href="https://www.flaticon.com/authors/gregor-cresnar" title="Gregor Cresnar">Gregor Cresnar</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a> is licensed by <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a>.